Does your child cough a lot? Here are some possible causes and home remedies for curing it:

 When should you call the doctor?

-Call the doctor if your child has been coughing for a period of more than three weeks.
+Call the doctor if your child has been coughing for a period of more than a week.
 He could have developed chronic cough, and medicine needs to be prescribed to treat this condition.
 Persistent coughing can also be a symptom of asthma.
 In fact, if your child has mild asthma, coughing may be the only symptom, so it is best not to ignore it.

 You may also be interested in: